Rules To Participate

 3. A special parking pass permit MUST be clearly displayed in the window of each vehicle belonging to an archery group participant parked on site.

 4. Hunting is only permitted in designated hunt areas.
-Hunt areas will be clearly marked by signs and/or survey tape.
-Designated hunt areas will also be clearly shown on park site maps provided to members of each selected Archery Group during the Archery Safety Brief.
+Designated hunt areas will be clearly shown on park site maps provided to members of each selected Archery Group during the Archery Safety Brief.

 7. Participants must comply with all Virginia state game laws - with the exception that hunting broadheads used during the Archery Program must have a minimum diameter of 1 and 1/8 inches.

 8. The Archery Program is a management tool used for deer population control in Fairfax County.
 “Earn-A-Buck” will be implemented again.
-Each participant MUST harvest two antlerless deer prior to taking a buck.
+The guidelines for this program will be discussed at the Safety Briefings and disseminated by the hunt group liaisons.

 9. All qualified participants agree to abide by the rules, regulations or restrictions stipulated when participating in Archery Program activities.